exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Exonum uses `M-of-N` multisig addresses, where `N` is a number of anchoring validators (`N` <= 15 because of bitcoin restrictions) and `M` is the necessary amount of signatures.
-In Exonum PBFT consensus, `M = 2/3*N + 1` is used as supermajority.
+In Exonum consensus, `M = 2/3*N + 1` is used as supermajority.

 !!! note